 Simple English definitions for legal terms

-Read a random definition: implied easement by necessity
+Read a random definition: forwarding agent

 Public domain lands are pieces of land that belong to the United States government and are managed by the Bureau of Land Management.
 These lands were originally given to the government by the states and make up a big part of the Western States.
 There are rules about what people can do on these lands, like how much oil and gas can be leased and who can own them.
 Sometimes, the government may decide to sell or give away a piece of public domain land if it will help the country.